cs-MohamedAyman/Problem-Solving-Training/README.md

 ## `Prerequisites`

-The prerequisites for level 3 of this training are the advanced knowledge for Data Structures and Algorithms like ***(Intermediate Data Structures - Divide and Conquer Algorithms - Graph Algorithms - Greedy Algorithms - Dynamic Programming - Mathematical Algorithms)***.
+The prerequisites for level 3 of this training are the advanced knowledge for Data Structures and Algorithms like ***(Advanced Data Structures - Divide and Conquer Algorithms - Graph Algorithms - Greedy Algorithms - Dynamic Programming - Mathematical Algorithms)***.

 ### `Related Repositories`
 * [Data-Structures](https://github.com/cs-MohamedAyman/Data-Structures) Repository